CoolSculpting is a treatment trusted by hundreds of thousands of patients looking to remove fat bulges from specific areas.

 Years ago, Harvard University scientists noticed that some children get dimples in their cheeks when eating ice lollies.
 Dieter Manstein, MD and R. Rox Anderson, MD took this observation to work on a hypothesis that ice could selectively damage small pockets of fat cells.

-If you have any queries about Coolsculpting or would like to arrange a consultation, please do get in touch.
+If you have any queries about CoolSculpting or would like to arrange a consultation at one of our clinics, please do get in touch.